aiizadku/mastermind-game/README.md

     </build>
 ```
 After cloning the repo you can open it in IntellijIDEA and press the "Run" button, and you can see that game starts on the Terminal.
-You can start playing putting your guesses OR in your Command Line
+You can start playing putting your guesses

+OR

+In your Command Line:

 `mvn clean install`

 `mvn exec:java`

-This will run the Maven project, and you can be able to play the game using Command Line.
+This will run the Maven project, and you will be able to play the game using Command Line.

 ## Helpful links